aryan68125/Fast_api_project/README.md

 <br>

 #### Fetch data using database functions inside cursor object in FastAPI end-point function
+The method implemented here is a more optimized way <br>
-**read_posts** : A database function that can fetch one row or all rows from the database table depending on if the id is supplied to the database function or not.
+**read_posts** Database function : A database function that can fetch one row or all rows from the database table depending on if the id is supplied to the database function or not. <br>
+The function will return the response from database in JSONB format
 ```
 CREATE OR REPLACE FUNCTION read_posts(p_id INTEGER DEFAULT NULL)
 RETURNS JSONB AS $$